naikus/mojo/README.md

 ### Introduction
 -----
-mojo is a simple, small application framework useful for building small, single page web applications.
+mojo is a simple, javascript library useful for building small, single page web applications.
 It uses h5.js library internally.
 Mojo is focused:

 - To work with mobile and tablet apps (although you can use it on desktops too :-) )
 - On single page applications with multiple views.
 (Support is planned for external views that reside in different files)
 - To work on HTML5 capable mobile browsers.
+- To of decent performance on low end phones.